JosueUriarte/80K-Construct-Project/README.md

-# 80K-Construct-Project
+# Parkouring Stickman!
- a simple game made using Construct3
+ a simple platformer game made using Construct3.